 TUTORIAL • How to Make a Neckerchief Scarf

-The Neckerchief is proving to be one of the "Must Have" items for 2016.
-Whether it's plain, polka-dot, floral, paisley or patterned, it's the perfect accessory to take you from Spring to Summer!
+The Neckerchief is proving to be one of the "Must Have" items for the season.
+Whether it's plain, polka-dot, floral, paisley or patterned, it really is the perfect accessory!

 Our Nani Iro for Kokka double gauze fabrics are perfect, however any lightweight fabric will work equally well.
 The great thing is, that depending on the size of neckerchief you'd like to make, you'll only need one Fat Quarter, or at the most three quarters of a metre of fabric, so they're a fantastic way of updating an outfit for very little money!